-Lastly inspect the teeth of the gears on both the main wheel where the spring was, and the next wheel up.
-Bent teeth are common but not as easy to correct.
+Lastly, inspect the teeth of the gears on both the main wheel where the spring was, and the next wheel up.
+Ordinarily, bent teeth are common but not as easy to correct.

 Wooden clock case inspection

 At any rate, make sure to get the movement out with no further damage to the clock case.
-Check the condition of the case to be sure it does not need attention.
-It may need to be reglued or nailed together more secure as the impact of the spring breaking could loosen the boards.
+Then check the condition of the case to be sure it does not need attention.
+It may need glue or nails to make it more secure as the impact of the spring breaking could loosen the boards.

 To much information

 Clock Loop-End Mainspring Measuring

 It can be a frustrating puzzle to do, and a dangerous one also.
 But if learning clock repair or have time on the hands so to speak, here are some guidelines.

 Just treat them with caution and respect while protect the hands and eyes.
 Be aware if a mainspring is wound up or when you stretch it way out to measure it, it has a lot of snapping power.
 These things can hurt when they smack the hand or fingers, or eye.

 Getting the thickness and width